firefly-iii/import-configurations/README.md

-# Firefly III Import Configurations
+# Firefly III CSV importer Configurations

-This repository contains standardized import configurations for Firefly III.
+This repository contains standardized import configurations for the [Firefly III CSV importer](https://github.com/firefly-iii/csv-importer).
 Various banks and financial institutions have already been added by contributing users.
-Thanks!
+Thank you all!

 ## Adding an import configuration